 insert a picture and select it, as shown in

 Figure 1.
-As already specified, you can also insert and select multiple pictures on the same slide -- when
+As already specified, you can also insert and select multiple pictures on the same slide.

 - This brings up the Picture Tools Format tab (highlighted in red within

-Ribbon -- select this tab to bring up all picture editing
+Ribbon -- select this tab to access the picture editing

-red within Figure 2.
+blue within Figure 2).
 This opens the Picture Layout drop-down

 Figure 2: Picture Layout drop-down gallery

 Note: The Picture Tools Format tab is a Contextual tab.
-These contextual tabs are special tabs in the Ribbon that are not visible all the time.
-They make an appearance only when you are working with a particular slide object that can be edited using the options within these tabs.
+These contextual tabs are special tabs in the Ribbon that are not visible all the time -- they only make an appearance when you are working with a particular slide object which can be edited using special options within these tabs.